 Luckily, all microchip cat flaps from different brands are all different sizes and Sureflap offers a larger version that is big enough for large cats and can even be used for small dogs as well.

 Here’s my review of the Sureflap Microchip Pet Door.

 7. You can register loads of cats with a microchip cat flap

 Most microchip cat flaps and pet doors will have the capacity to register about 30 pet microchips.
 Now, if you’ve got over 30 pets to microchip you may have a problem and would certainly be in a unique situation!

 You’ll be able to register all these cats with one microchip cat flap!

-30 microchips is plenty for you to register all of your cats, small dogs and even a friendly neighbour’s cat.
+30 microchips is plenty for you to register all of your cats, small dogs, and even a friendly neighbor’s cat.